"They condemn what they do not understand."

 in contemporary postmodern visual culture.

-Teaching in the area of converging ideas about art and technology has been my focus almost from the beginning of my teaching career.
-I have always maintained that computer technologies can be a very useful tool for expressing oneself though the creation of visual media.
+Teaching in the area of converging ideas about art and technology has been my focus almost from the beginning of my career at the University of Utah.
+I have always maintained that media-oriented computer technologies can be a very useful tool in the creation of the visual.
 The classroom becomes a safe environment that fosters experimentation with digital tools in the service of creativity and communication.
 Theory and practice work hand in hand and inform one another in the creative process.
-Practical knowledge of the technology allows the student to bring theoretical concepts to life in new ways and for useful purposes.
+Practical knowledge of the technology allows the student to bring to life theoretical concepts; bringing them into the world in new ways and for new purposes.

 More recently, I have become interested in media technology as a cultural construct as well and a creative process.
 Students are encouraged to analyze and deconstruct media texts/images and consider the influence of media on individuals and on society.
 This provides an opportunity for exploring relationships among media texts, culture, power, and the discursive formation of identity.